Skip to main content

 Describe what you want

-In the text field, tell the AI Agent what to do with the attachment.
+In the text field, tell the AI Agent how to use the source.
 For example:

-Using the PDF below, please create a discovery call roleplay for a sales rep.
+Using the attached call transcript, please create a discovery call roleplay for a sales rep.

 Submit